leomtz/apmowebsite/README.md

 - Richard Eden - Solutions APMO 1990 and 1995-2003
 - Richard Eden - Detailed information Philippines 2008-2015
 - Angelo Di Pasquale - More details on Australia participations 1989-2007
+- Suthee Ruangwises - Found information at the old Canadian Website in the wayback machine.
+Awards for 1999 and 2000.
+Awards and country rankings for 2003.

 ## Licencing